 Alexander Korsantia has won great critical acclaim for his versatility, power and the unique sincerity of his playing.
 He performs across the world in the major concert halls, collaborating with renowned soloitsts and conductors.
 Among his teachers are his mother Svetlana Korsantia, Tengiz Amiredjibi and Alexander Toradze.
 He won first prize and gold medal at the Arthur Rubinstein Piano Master Competition, and first prize at the Sydney International Piano Competition.
 In 2003 Georgian National television released a full-length documentary about him.
 Currently he teaches at New England Conservatory in Boston.

 Vladimir Feltsman is the founder and artistic director of the PianoSummer at New Paltz.
-Mr. Feltsman studied at the Moscow Conservatory under the tutelage of Jacob Flier.
-He has performed with virtually every major American orchestra, and has appeared on the most important recital series and music festivals in the USA and abroad.
-Pianist, conductor and teacher, he is recognized as one of the most important musicians of his generation, and as an artist of immense range and insights with a repertoire that encompasses music from Bach to the 20th century composers.
+Feltsman studied at the Moscow Conservatory under the tutelage of Jacob Flier.
+He has performed with virtually every major American orchestra, and has appeared on the most important recital series and music festivals in the U.S. and abroad.
+A pianist, conductor, and teacher, he is recognized as one of the most important musicians of his generation, and as an artist of immense range and insights with a repertoire that encompasses music from Bach to the 20th century composers.
 His discography includes more than 20 recordings.
-Mr. Feltsman teaches at SUNY New Paltz and at Mannes College of Music in New York City.
+Feltsman teaches at SUNY New Paltz and at Mannes College of Music in New York City.

-Susan Starr has performed more than fifty concerts with the Philadelphia Orchestra since her debut at age six.
-She has also been heard with the New York Philharmonic, Chicago Symphony, National Symphony and Moscow Symphony.
+Susan Starr has performed more than 50 concerts with the Philadelphia Orchestra since her debut at age 6.
+She has also been heard with the New York Philharmonic, Chicago Symphony, National Symphony, and Moscow Symphony.
 Starr has performed with such eminent conductors as Leonard Bernstein, Charles Dutoit, Sir Neville Mariner, Eugene Ormandy, Robert Shaw, and Maxim Shostakovich.
-Currently, Starr is a Distinguished Professor at Rutgers University.
+Currently, Starr is a distinguished professor at Rutgers University.

 Robert Roux began his career at age 10 with a performance on the nationally televised Lawrence Welk Show.
 Since that time, he has been a winner of several piano competitions in the United States, including the United States Information Agency's Artistic Ambassador Competition and the International Piano Recording Competition.
-A Steinway Artist, Roux's performances include appearances at the White House, the John F. Kennedy Center for the Performing Arts and Library of Congress in Washington, DC., Merkin Concert Hall in New York, Stude Concert Hall in Houston on the Horowitz Steinway, St. Petersburg Conservatory of Music, and Villa Pignatelli in Naples.
-Dr. Roux's students have been frequent prizewinners and award recipients internationally.
+A Steinway Artist, Roux's performances include appearances at the White House, the John F. Kennedy Center for the Performing Arts, and Library of Congress in Washington, D.C.; Merkin Concert Hall in New York; Stude Concert Hall in Houston on the Horowitz Steinway; St. Petersburg Conservatory of Music; and Villa Pignatelli in Naples.
+Roux's students have been frequent prizewinners and award recipients internationally.
 He has been chair of the keyboard department at Rice University's Shepherd School of Music since 1990.
 He is listed in Who's Who in America (2003) and is also interviewed as one of the top teachers in Benjamin Saver's publication, The Most Wanted Piano Teachers in the USA.